-The purpose of this course is the acquisition of health assessment principles and techniques of the physical exam for the professional nurse.
+The purpose of this course to understand health assessment principles and to acquire techniques for physical examination by the professional nurse.
 Focus is on the development and use of assessment skills as a basis for clinical decision-making along with proper documentation of assessment findings.
 Prerequisite: Admission to Nursing major.
 Fall semester.
 There is an additional fee for this course.

-NU 208 Applied Nutrition for Health and Healthcare 3 Cr
+NU 208 Applied Nutrition for Healthcare Professionals 3 Cr

 This course is designed for students of the health care professions and covers the major classes of nutrients and their main functions, the role nutrition plays across the lifespan, the relationship between nutrition and disease, and nutritional therapies for diseases.
-The focus of this course is critically applying nutritional knowledge to personal, individual, and population health, including diverse and vulnerable people within various health care settings and the community.
+The focus of this course is critically applying nutritional knowledge to personal, individual, and population health, including diverse and vulnerable people within various healthcare settings and the community.
 Students will examine community, national, and global nutritional issues with an emphasis on social, political, economic, and environmental factors.
 Prerequisites for nursing majors: NU 201, NU 202; for non-nursing majors: CH 101 or CH 111 and approval by nursing department.
 Spring semester.

-NU 301 Care of the Childbearing Family

-4.5 Cr 3 lecture, 1.5 clinical
+NU 301 Care of the Childbearing Family 4.5 Cr 3 lecture, 1.5 clinical